By Colleen Cunningham, eBook Developer, F+W Media

 Command-line tool used to build ebooks that can be sold through Amazon’s Kindle platform, using .azw and Mobi7/KF8 files, which are Amazon’s proprietary ebook file formats.
 Kindle Previewer is powered by KindleGen and converts EPUB files to the Kindle format automatically.

 Testing for QA is the final step in the EPUB workflow, whether the workflow is in-house or outsourced.
-This is where the project can get complicated because now the single EPUB file may have to be modified depending on the specs of the specific ereader devices, ereader software, and apps on which you choose to distribute your ebook.
-You can sell an ebook on Amazon, which can then be read on the Kindle (e-ink device) or on the iPad or iPhone (iPad Kindle app on a color screen).
-Or you can sell an ebook through Barnes & Noble which can then be read on a Nook Simple Touch (e-ink device) or on the iPad or iPhone (Nook app on a color screen) or Nook desktop app on a Mac or PC computer screen.
+This is where the project can get complicated because now the single EPUB file must be modified depending on the specific eReader devices, eReader software, and apps you choose for your ebook.
+You can sell an ebook on Amazon, which can then be read on the Kindle (e-ink device) or on the iPad (iPad Kindle app on a color tablet).
+Or you can sell an ebook through Sony which can then be read on a Sony eReader (e-ink device) or on Adobe Digital Editions (software on a computer with a color screen).

 Rufus Deuchler has a blog post about the EPUB file he created to test the same CSS across different ereaders.
 If you have an ereader, feel free to download and sideload the CSS.EPUB file onto your ereader to see how the CSS renders.
 You can also use the AppleScript unzip script to open it and see how he built his CSS.
 Alternately, you can view his screenshots that show how the file renders across different ereaders.

 Budget, time/deadlines, and the needs of the content are the context within which most QA processes occur.
-Most ebook developers have their own personalized mix of ereader devices and apps that they QA on, but the minimum would be the following desktop ereader apps (Note: This is freeware but no real substitute for the ereading devices themselves):
+Most ebook developers have their own personalized mix of ereader devices and apps that they QA on, but the minimum would be (and this all freeware but no real substitute for eReading devices):